See a list of Medicine Programs by Clicking Here!

 Average salaries for physicians can range wildly based on location and specialization.
 Primary care physicians had a median annual salary of $186,000 per year; those practicing medical specialties had a median annual salary of $340,000 per year.
 Physicians with their own practice can earn significantly more than those who are salaried.

 Those interested in a medical degree may also wish to consider a degree in osteopathic medicine.
-For additional information about a career as a doctor, read our Definitive Guide to Becoming a Doctor on our blog here.
+For additional information about a career as a doctor, read our Definitive Guide to Becoming a Doctor.
+Our guide includes various medical career paths, vocational outlook in medicine, income, and med schools by state.